SindreMHegre/VecSys/README.md

 # VecSys
 Code to do the in class assignments in cyberphysical connected vehicle systems at NTNU

+# Ros2
+Since I'm able to install ros2 locally there will be no more docker images

+## Day 2
+The new voxelfilter can be found in Ros2/pointcloud_processor

 ## Images
 You can find the already built images here: https://hub.docker.com/repository/docker/sindrehegre/ros-noetic-vecsys/general